-A. Response Team - If the internal capabilities within the County are insufficient to adequately respond to and recover from a HAZMAT incident, and when inter-local mutual aid agreements are inadequate for proper response to the incident, assistance may be requested by St. Johns County Fire Rescue from the Regional Response Teams (RRT's):
+- A. Response Team If the internal capabilities within the County are insufficient to adequately respond to and recover from a HazMat incident, and when inter-local mutual aid agreements are inadequate for proper response to the incident, assistance may be requested by St. Johns County Fire Rescue from the Regional Response Teams (RRTs):

-Duval Hazmat Team Clay Hazmat Team Alachua Hazmat Team
+- Duval Hazmat Team

+- Clay Hazmat Team

+- Alachua Hazmat Team

-Additionally, assistance may be requested from the Regional Response Team made up of regional representatives of Federal and State agencies and cochaired by EPA and the USCG.
+Additionally, assistance may be requested from the Regional Response Team made up of regional representatives of Federal and State agencies and co-chaired by EPA and the USCG.
 The RRT serves as a planning and preparedness body before a response, identifying these respective agency response resources and providing coordination and advice to the OSC during response actions.
 The 44th Civilian Support Team based out of Camp Blanding is an additional resource that may be requested.

-- B. Training and Preparedness RRT participates in preparedness activities under the State ESF-10 and is expected to be closely involved in response activities. - C. Coordination and Responsibilities At the state level, activities under ESF-10 provide a bridge between the State On Scene Coordinator (OSC) directed response of the RRT and the overall disaster response activities.
-The OSC's will carry out their responsibilities under the National Contingency Plan (NCP) and Area Contingency Plan (ACP) to coordinate, integrate and manage the State effort to direct, identify, contain, cleanup, dispose of or minimize releases of oil, gases, or other hazardous substances; or prevent, mitigate or minimize the threat of potential releases.
+- B. Training and Preparedness RRT participates in preparedness activities under the State ESF-10 and is expected to be closely involved in response activities. - Coordination and Responsibilities At the state level, activities under ESF-10 provide a bridge between the State On Scene Coordinator (OSC) directed response of the RRT and the overall disaster response activities.
+The OSCs will carry out their responsibilities under the National Contingency Plan (NCP) and Area Contingency Plan (ACP) to coordinate, integrate and manage the State effort to direct, identify, contain, clean up, dispose of or minimize releases of oil, gases, or other hazardous substances; or prevent, mitigate or minimize the threat of potential releases.
 These efforts will be coordinated under the direction of the State ESF-10 leadership.

 IV.
-POLICIES
+Policies

 - A. National Contingency Plan NCP serves as the basis for planning and utilization of Federal resources for responding to releases or threats of releases of oil, gases, or other hazardous substances.
-Response actions under ESF-10 will follow policies, procedures, directives and guidance developed to carry out the provisions contained in the NCP. - B. Command St. Johns County Fire Rescue, as the lead agency for ESF-10, will serve or designate the incident command, under NIMS for HAZMAT response operations within the County. - C. St. Johns County SHOT Team The St. Johns County Special Hazards Operations Team (SHOT Team1) is a unit that is trained to handle those emergencies that require specialized skills to respond to emergencies that may involve specialized rescue and / or hazardous materials. - D. Support Agencies In accordance with the assignment of responsibilities in this appendix, support agencies will provide resources and support in response to a release or threat of release of oil, gases, or other hazardous substances.
+Response actions under ESF-10 will follow policies, procedures, directives and guidance developed to carry out the provisions contained in the NCP. - B. Command St. Johns County Fire Rescue, as the lead agency for ESF-10, will serve or designate the incident command, under NIMS for HAZMAT response operations within the County. - C. St. Johns County SHOT Team The St. Johns County Special Hazards Operations Team (SHOT Team1) is a unit that is trained to handle those emergencies that require specialized skills to respond to emergencies that may involve specialized rescue and or hazardous materials. - D. Support Agencies In accordance with the assignment of responsibilities in this appendix, support agencies will provide resources and support in response to a release or threat of release of oil, gases, or other hazardous substances.
 To the extent possible, the state level support agency representatives to ESF-10 should be those personnel also assigned to the RRT.
-Where such dual assignments are not possible, each ESF representative is to maintain close coordination with their RRT representative. - E. Multiple Response Actions When due to multiple response actions, more than one state OSC is involved in implementing response, ESF-10 or the designated IC will be the mechanism through which close coordination will be maintained among all agencies and OSC's.
-ESF- 10 representatives or the IC will assure that response actions are properly coordinated and carried out.
+Where such dual assignments are not possible, each ESF representative is to maintain close coordination with their RRT representative.